nxt-insurance/nxt_schema/README.md

 #### Transform keys

-You may want to transform the keys from your input.
-Therefore specify the transform_keys option.
+To transform the keys of your output simply specify the transform_keys option.
 This might be useful when you want your schema to return only symbolized keys for example.

 ```ruby